Skip to main content

 To effectively optimise a process, consider the following steps:

 Process Implementation is the phase where identified process improvements are put into action.
-A key strategy to commence this phase effectively is involving employees in generating improvement ideas and executing the changes.
+A key strategy to commence this phase effectively is to involve employees in generating improvement ideas and executing the changes.

 To manage the implementation process, create work packages and specific tasks for each approved improvement.
 Utilise project management techniques to monitor the progress of these improvements.
 Engage employees within the project management plan, ensuring their active participation, which fosters early acceptance and support for the changes.